zakariaAlhomsy/Lab8/README.md

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?

-it will run it with a browser UI
+it will run tests without the browser UI

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?